Houston Civil Attorney, Free Consultation

-Do I need a lawyer in a civil case?
+Do I need a lawyer in a civil case in Houston?

 The answer is that it depends.
 Certainly, individuals have the right to represent themselves in any civil case in court.
 However, it generally is not a good idea, especially in complicated civil matters.
 There are too many traps that can arise in county or district court that you may not know about due to lack of civil law training.
 People often do handle their own case without a lawyer in small claims court and this makes sense.
 In small claims court, the procedures are established for folks to file and handle a civil matter on their own – all the way from filing the initial civil lawsuit all the way through a civil jury trial.
 There are some situations where you MUST have a lawyer in court – whether small claims civil or the county or district civil courts.
 Non-lawyers are not permitted to represent another person or a company (even if it is your own company) as this would be practicing law without a license.